-"I have never seen a company that has as much influence and influence over the government regulators as Monsanto with its GMOs. " (essayist Jeremy Rifkin)
+“I have never seen a company that has such a decisive influence and at such a high level over government regulatory authorities as Monsanto with its GMOs. " (essayist Jeremy Rifkin)

-Monsanto, a US-based 1901 multinational in St. Louis, Missouri, first specialized in the chemical industry, has become in just over a century the world leader in biotechnology, particularly in the organism market. genetically modified organisms (GMOs).
-It holds the patents of 90% of corn, soybean, rapeseed, or transgenic cotton grown around the world.
-Through successive purchases, it is becoming the first seed of the planet and eventually it is the entire food chain that it could control.
-But it was first with the Round Up, her "total" herbicide (long stamped "biodegradable") that she started, from 1974, to conquer the world.
-He is also responsible for products as varied as the terrible Agent Orange, massively dumped on Vietnam by the US military, PCBs (pyralene in France, banned in the early 80 years), aspartame or growth hormones (banned in Europe and Canada).
-Monsanto, warns Marie-Monique Robin, is one of the "most controversial companies of the industrial age".
+Monsanto, an American multinational founded in 1901 in Saint-Louis, Missouri, and initially specialized in the chemical industry, has become in a little over a century the world leader in biotechnology, in particular in the organism market. genetically modified (GMO).
+It holds the patents for 90% of the transgenic corn, soybeans, rapeseed, or cotton grown in the world.
+Through successive takeovers, it is becoming the first seed company on the planet and ultimately, it is the entire food chain that it could control.
+But it was first with Round Up, its “total” herbicide (long labeled “biodegradable”) that, from 1974, it began to conquer the world.
+We also owe him products as varied as the terrible Agent Orange, massively dumped on Vietnam by the American army, PCBs (pyralene in France, banned in the early 80s), aspartame or growth hormones. (prohibited in Europe and Canada).
+Monsanto, warns Marie-Monique Robin, is one of the “most controversial companies of the industrial age”.

 Relentlessly, from Anniston to Paraguay via India, Great Britain or Mexico, Marie-Monique Robin collects facts as alarming as irrefutable and dismantles the point of Monsanto's speech.
 It shows that, in the case of GMOs, US and European regulations have been directly influenced, without valid scientific validation, by allies of the firm placed in key positions within an all but independent administration.
 It exposes the amazing methods used by the multinational to discredit its opponents, but also intimidate farmers at home.

-Finally, it reveals the catastrophe that is germinating in Monsanto's hegemonic plans for the seeds of the world, whose Indian or Paraguayan farmers are now suffering the consequences.
-"We should not use citizens like guinea pigs.
-For expressing his concerns about GMOs on a BBC set, the biologist Arpad Pusztaï was fired overnight.
+It finally gives a glimpse of the disaster in germ in Monsanto's hegemonic aims on the seeds of the world, of which the Indian and Paraguayan peasants are now suffering the consequences.
+“We shouldn't use citizens as guinea pigs.
+For having expressed his concerns about GMOs on a BBC set, biologist Arpad Pusztaï was fired overnight.

 A few years later, the world according to Monsanto gives a global scale to this warning.

-"The world according to Monsanto, from dioxin to GMOs, a multinational that wants you good" a film by Marie-Monique Robin.
+"The world according to Monsanto, from dioxins to GMOs, a multinational that wants you well" a film by Marie-Monique Robin.